As a teenager I experienced the worst kind of period pain – the blackout and vomiting inducing kind that kept me in bed for a day or two at a time.

 Secondary dysmenorrhea is due to an actual condition.
 Pain from secondary dysmenorrhea usually begins earlier in the cycle and lasts longer than the menstrual cramps associated with primary dysmenorrhea.
 The conditions that cause secondary dysmenorrhea include:

 • Endometriosis, an inflammatory disease in which tissue similar to the uterine lining grows outside of the uterus, can cause super painful periods.
 It’s believed to affect more than 11 percent of women ages 15-44.
 Check out this detailed post on endometriosis.
-If you suspect you have it, please see your gynecologist.
+If you suspect you have it, please see your gynecologist or look for a doctor who specializes in endometriosis.

 • Uterine fibroids, abnormal growths in or on the uterus, will develop in 35 percent of women before they reach menopause.
 They can lead to heavy bleeding and severe menstrual cramps because the uterus contracts more to push out the large blood clots.